Abi-01001011/Abi-01001011/README.md

 - 👋 Hi, I’m @Abi-01001011
 - 👀 I’m interested in development
-- 🌱 I’m currently learning lua
+- 🌱 I’m currently learning javascript/mern-stack
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...